Multiply robust estimation for causal survival analysis with treatment noncompliance: Introduction

-In the majority of these previous work, ER serves as a key assumption to identify the causal effect (see Web Table 1 for a full survey of these existing developments), and assumes that the treatment assignment exerts no direct effect on patients who would receive the same treatment regardless of assignment.
-However, this assumption may not be easily justified, especially in open-label trials like ADAPTABLE.
-As an alternative to ER, we consider the principal ignorability assumption to identify the principal causal effect (\citealp{jo2009use,ding2017principal}).
-Principal ignorability assumes that the observed pre-treatment covariates are adequate to controlling for the confounding between patients' compliance status and outcome without excluding the direct effect of assignment, and therefore allows us to estimate, in addition to the complier average causal effect, the causal effect of assignment among the always high-dose takers and always low-dose takers.
+In the majority of these previous work, ER serves as a key assumption to identify the causal effect (see Web Table 1 for a survey of these existing developments), and assumes that the treatment assignment exerts no direct effect on patients who would receive the same treatment regardless of assignment. {However, as previously discussed, this assumption may not be easily justified in open-label trials like ADAPTABLE.
+As an alternative to ER, we consider the principal ignorability assumption to point identify the principal causal effect (\citealp{jo2009use,ding2017principal}).
+Principal ignorability assumes that the observed pre-treatment covariates are sufficient to controlling for confounding due to the patients' compliance status without excluding any direct effect of assignment.
+This allows us to estimate, in addition to the complier average causal effect, the causal effect of assignment among the always high-dose takers and always low-dose takers.
+The ADAPTABLE trial collects a rich set of baseline covariates (Web Table 2), including detailed patient demographic and medical characteristics.
+This comprehensive baseline information in ADAPTABLE provides a strong foundation for assessing causal effects under the principal ignorability assumption.}